gvwilson/thirdbit/src/fiction/makers-return/index.md

 so that we can escape,
 then yes,"
 Violet replied.
-Her spacesuit rustled as she sat gingerly on the edge of the nearest chair.
+The cushion gave slightly underneath her as she sat gingerly on the edge of the nearest chair.
 Was she really going to do this?
 For all she knew,
 she would just wind up unconscious like Captain Leung.

 "I'll do it,"
 Sindy said,
-lifting the helmet off the back of the third seat and then sitting down with it in his arms.
+taking the helmet off the back of the third seat.
-"I helped 'em beat Central and Patient last time.
-Oughta be easier now that it's just one of 'em."

-"Maybe,"
-Violet said,
-sitting back in her own chair.

-Sindy raised her eyebrows.
-"Do you have a better idea?"

-"I don't know if I'd call it better,"
+"It worked aright for me last time."

+FIXME: come up with a better line for Violet.

+"Uh huh,"
 Violet replied,
-then lifted the helmet from her chair and snugged it into place on her head.
+then lifted the helmet from her chair, sat back, and snugged it into place on her head.

 *"It's different for everyone,"